alpha123/vio/README.md

 You could pattern match on them, if I'd implemented that.

 Vectors of all of the above
 Row-major by default (todo: reconsider that?)
-`{7 20 433}`
 Can contain any of the above types, and may be heterogeneous.
 Homogeneous float vectors are optimized to *GO FAST*.
+`{7 20 433}`

 Matrices
+idk how these work yet, but eventually you'll be able to do useful vector-matrix and matrix-matrix things
 `{{ 1 2 3 ; 2 4 6 ; 3 6 9 }}`
-idk how these work yet, but eventually you'll be able to do useful vector-matrix and matrix-matrix things

 Quotations
-Basically lambdas but without formal parameters
+Basically lambdas but without formal parameters.
 `[ 2 + ]`

 Parsers
 Yeah parsers are their own type of value.
 It's about as weird as it sounds, but you can do cool stuff.
 ```
 `foo`
 digits: <d> +